Skip to main content

 Overview

 A key responsibility in financial advice is guiding clients through end-of-life planning.
 Unfortunately, this also includes the duty of managing their records when they pass away.
+Updating a client’s record in the event of their passing ensures automated communications do not inappropriately continue, prevents unnecessary distress, and maintains compliant, well-organized records.

 To ensure deceased client records are handled correctly in AdviserLogic, there are two standard approaches available: